andmarios/docker/devenv/README.md

 You may provide your `$HOME/.ssh` directory so that you will have your ssh keys and settings inside the container.
 The ssh-agent will ask you to activate your `id_rsa` key and any other key mentioned inside `$HOME/.ssh/config`.
+If you don't want, then just press enter instead of providing your passphrase.

     $ docker run -it -v /home/USER/.ssh:/home/dev/.setup-ssh andmarios/devenv

+| The reason we don't bind-mount directly to `/home/dev/.ssh` is that your user may have a different uid/gid from the
+| container's user.
+Bash scripts inside the container take care of this.

-## Auto clone/pull repositories
+## Auto clone/pull repositories and custom gitconfig

-Create a file name `repos` and your git repositories inside, one per line.
+Create a file named `repos` and add your git repositories inside, one per line.
 Then if your file is inside `/path/to/dsetup`:

     $ docker run -it -v /path/to/dsetup:/home/dev/.setup andmarios/devenv

 _Obviously if your repositories need SSH keys for access, you have to provide them as mentioned above._

+You can also supply your `~/.gitconfig` file as `gitconfig` inside `/path/to/dsetup`, so that git will be preconfigured with your settings.
+If you don't want to copy it, you can always bind mount the original:

+    $ docker run -it -v /path/to/dsetup:/home/dev/.setup -v /home/USER/.gitconfig:/home/dev/.setup/gitconfig andmarios/devenv

+__I suggest to copy your gitconfig though.__

 ## Docker support